-400 Degreez was Juvenile’s 3rd solo album but the first that would enter hip hop’s mainstream and ultimately change the trajectory of the genre.
+400 Degreez was Juvenile’s 3rd solo album but the first to enter hip hop’s mainstream and ultimately change the genre’s trajectory.
 Having previously released Being Myself on Warlock Records in 1995 and later Solja Rags on Cash Money Records in 1997, Juvenile released 400 Degreez, his 2nd album under Cash Money, on November 3rd, 1998.

 Who Produced 400 Degreez?